Baltic German nobility: Manorial system

 The manorial system gave rise to a rich establishment of manorial estates all over present-day Estonia and Latvia, and numerous manor houses were built by the nobility.
 The manorial estates were agricultural centres and often incorporated, apart from the often architecturally and artistically accomplished main buildings, whole ranges of outbuildings, homes for peasants and other workers at the estates and early industrial complexes such as breweries.
 Parks, chapels and even burial grounds for the noble families were also frequently found on the grounds.
-Today these complexes form an important cultural and architectural heritage of Estonia and Latvia.
+Today, these complexes form an important cultural and architectural heritage of Estonia and Latvia.

+Baltic German nobles not only shaped the agricultural landscape but also significantly contributed to the region's cultural and architectural heritage.
+Their manor houses, often elaborate in design, incorporated elements of contemporary architectural styles and served as centers of cultural life, with some even housing collections of art and hosting musical performances.

 For an overview of manorial estates in Estonia and Latvia, see List of palaces and manor houses in Estonia and List of palaces and manor houses in Latvia.